Current Residents

 Why you chose MUSC: Beyond academic excellence and clinical proficiency, I was especially drawn by the valuable mentorship, resident autonomy, and most importantly the companionship and affinity between residents.

-Special Interest or what you enjoy to do outside of the hospital: Weight lifting, playing soccer, surfing, fencing, watching sports, traveling, and exploring different culinary scenes!
+Special Interest or what you enjoy to do outside of the hospital: Weight lifting, playing soccer, surfing, fencing, watching sports, traveling, and exploring different culinary scene!